DMDcoin/dmdv4migration/contracts/api/tests/README.md

 ## Basic Functions

-* Create Claim Message (createClaimMessage)
+* Create Claim Message (createClaimMessage) (TODO: How to verify)
 * Ethereum Address to string with checksum (1 test should fail, 1 test OK)
+* Public Key to Ethereum Address (SOL:  pubKeyToEthAddress) verifying that this translation works.
-* Message to Hash (JS & Solidity implementation)
+* Message to Hash (JS & Solidity implementation) (write tests with mock values ?! most tools/tuturials i have found so far aren'Ät that deep that they show the has of the message)
 * Get Public Key of Signed Message (SOL)
 * + Get X, Y Coordinate of public Key
-* Get Bitcoin Adress from Signed Message
+* Verify Bitcoin Adress from Signed Message

 ## Real Claim Scenarios